Waves Blockchain Successfully Process 6.1 Million Real-Time Transactions

 However, the Ethereum alternative didn’t give much support in the matter as it slowed down the speed of transactions too.
 Bitcoin has opted to go to third-party solutions such as Lightning Network which can handle the volume for a limited period.
 So, how did Waves manage to do it efficiently?

 The blog post details that the company implemented Waves NG tech alternative which scales the blockchain network to select miners initially to minimize inactivity and maximize output.
 Moreover, the CEO of Waves says that it was the deployment of the protocol on their platform, which helped the network to process transactions.
+To know more about the best crypto exchange France, visit here.

 Sasha Ivanov, CEO, and co-founder of Waves says, “Bitcoin processes just a few transactions per second.
 Ethereum’s capacity is into double-digit tps, and a handful of other blockchains have improved on this incrementally in various ways.
 WAVES has implemented tech that enables a step-change in transaction volumes — not just in the lab, but in the real world, on MainNet, as these figures prove beyond doubt.”